-Ola has announced today, June 28 about its partnership with the government of Indian state Maharashtra that also includes SDED, the Skill Development, and Entrepreneurship Department.
+Ola has announced today, June 28, about its partnership with the government of the Indian state of Maharashtra, including SDED, the Skill Development, and the Entrepreneurship Department.

 In line with the Hon’ble Prime Minister’s vision, Government of Maharashtra also has prioritized the Skill Development mission and set a vision of equipping 45 million Indians with employable skills by the year 2022.
 Our Partnership with companies such as Ola, that has added a new dimension to transportation in India, is in keeping with this vision.
 This project will mobilize candidates from various sections of the society and has the potential to significantly improve livelihoods and contribute to the economic growth of the people of our country. – Aseem Gupta, IAS Principal Secretary, Skill Development and Entrepreneurship Development, GoM

 The agreement was signed by Sandeep Divakaran (CFO of Ola Fleet Technologies) in presence of State CM Devendra Fadnavis, other Ministry members, and many eminent dignitaries.
 It also endorses Indian PM Narendra Modi’s Skill India Initiative.

 Under the deal, Ola will be providing training to 10,000 driver partners over the next 2 years.
 The Skill Development Department will help the ride-sharing company in providing required utilities and technology framework to solidify an advanced arrangement of employment for the young guns of the state.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 This initiative is to build the stage for people to be encouraged and empowered in the space of entrepreneurship.
 On top of the training, Ola will as well bring “digital and financial inclusion” and other benefits like insurance for existing driver-partners.